 - a complete application form submitted through TPON - performance measures and evaluations that are built into the project to assess the effectiveness of the activities.
-Performance measures must include one or more of the following: - " Area of habitat created, restored or enhanced. - " Number of threats addressed, - " Number of knowledge gaps addressed, - " Number of individuals engaged through outreach and consultation efforts (i.e. attendees at a workshop, website hits or social media interactions) - provide a detailed project budget using the template provided - provide a completed threats and knowledge gaps table - provide a completed supplementary information table (if required)
+Performance measures must include one or more of the following: - " Area of habitat created, restored or enhanced. - " Number of threats addressed, - " Number of knowledge gaps addressed, - " Number of individuals engaged through outreach and consultation efforts (i.e. attendees at a workshop, website hits or social media interactions)

+- a detailed project budget using the template provided - a completed threats and knowledge gaps table - a completed supplementary information table (if required)

-Complete applications will be screened for eligibility (see section 5.0 for details) and eligible applications will then be evaluated on how well they:
+Complete applications will be screened for eligibility (see section 6.0 for details) and eligible applications will then be evaluated (see section 8.0 below for details).